Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Unlike other months of the year, Rome in September does not have many cultural or religious events.
 The activities that predominate are those focused on social, entertainment and even sports.
 There are options for people of all ages and preferences.

-With citizens returning from their vacations and students returning to their study centers, tourists still have plenty of things to do in Rome.
-My goal is to reveal to you what the highlights are and what they consist of.
+With citizens returning from their vacations and students returning to their study centers, tourists still have many plans ahead.
+Read on and find out what the highlights are.

 Starting the Cinema at Villa Borghese| ©Luisa Mosello